Payroll Policy - General Settings

 Step 4

-Click Continue to go to the next screen of Cut Off
+Click Continue to proceed to the Cut-Off Settings page.

 Was this article helpful?